 Vitamin B12 is a key nutrient in the body and helps to create strong nails, hair and skin as well as reduces fatigue, helps to maintain a healthy digestive system and regulates our central nervous system.

 Even though nutritional yeast and other fortified foods can be a good source of B12, I would still recommend taking a sublingual vitamin B12 supplement if you don’t eat animal products.
 Liquid, sublingual B12 enters the blood stream directly and doesn’t have to be digested making it easily absorbed.
 There are a number of good brands available.
 I like Garden of Life Liquid B12 Spray.
+Read more about nutrient considerations for a plant-based diet in my vegan nutrition guide.

 Gram for gram, nutritional yeast is very high in protein, especially for a plant food.
 It also contains all essential amino acids making it a good food for recovery and repair.